Manuel Miranda

-Manuel Angel Miranda was an American attorney, diplomat, journalist, and political advocate.
+Manuel Angel Miranda (October 18, 1959 – November 8, 2025) was an American attorney, diplomat, journalist and political advocate.
 He served as a diplomat at the Embassy of the United States, Baghdad as the first Director of the Office of Legislative Statecraft.
 Miranda also led U.S. Senate efforts to seat the judicial nominees of President George W. Bush as Republican Senior Nominations Counsel on the United States Senate Committee on the Judiciary and Judicial Affairs Counsel to then-Senate Majority Leader Bill Frist.

 Early life and education

-Miranda was born in Havana, Cuba in 1959.
+Miranda was born in Havana, Cuba, on October 18, 1959.
 In 1962, he immigrated with his parents to Asturias, Spain, and immigrated again in 1966 to the United States, settling in New York City.
 He was naturalized as an American citizen along with his father and sister in 1976.
 He graduated with honors from Our Lady of Mount Carmel School in Astoria, Queens.
-He attended Archbishop Molloy High School in Ridgewood, Queens, obtaining that school’s highest graduation award, the Pvt.
+He attended Archbishop Molloy High School in Ridgewood, Queens, obtaining that school's highest graduation award, the Pvt.
 Louis J. Willet Scholarship.

 He attended Georgetown University's Walsh School of Foreign Service where he was the 1981 Circumnavigators Foundation Fellow, earning a Bachelor of Science in Foreign Service.
-At Georgetown he served as the student representative on the Walsh School’s Executive Committee and as president of Alpha Phi Omega, the National Service Fraternity.
+At Georgetown he served as the student representative on the Walsh School's executive committee and as president of Alpha Phi Omega, the National Service Fraternity.
 In 2016, he was awarded Alpha Phi Omega's Alumni Lifetime Distinguished Service Award.
 In 1980, while at Georgetown, Miranda took a leave of absence to work on international refugee assistance as a Junior Operations Officer for the Intergovernmental Committee for European Migration, which is now the International Organization for Migration, at its headquarters in Geneva, Switzerland, where he was assigned to Madrid, Thailand, and the Philippines.
 As the Circumnavigators Foundation Fellow, in the summer of 1981 he completed a round-the-world tour, traveling alone to 17 countries to study international responses to refugee crises.

 During Miranda's time at Georgetown University, he helped found the Stewards Society.

 Miranda attended law school at the University of California, Hastings College of the Law, where he was the first Charles Rummel Scholar.
 He served as chief research editor of the International & Comparative Law Review, as president of Phi Delta Phi, and he worked as research associate to the dean and chancellor.